Fils7/conditional-mint/README.md

 **Instructions:**
 - Each user should copy the example files to `.env`/`.env.local` and fill in their own values.
 - For Base Sepolia, use a wallet you control and fund it with testnet ETH from a faucet.
+- The **PRIVATE_KEY** must be the private key of your chosen platform wallet (the contract owner).
-- The deployer account (PRIVATE_KEY) will be the contract owner and must have Base Sepolia ETH.
+- The platform wallet must have Base Sepolia ETH for gas fees (minting and refunding operations).
-- The backend should use the same private key as the contract owner to be able to mint/refund.
+- The backend uses this private key to mint NFTs and process refunds on behalf of the platform.

 4. Deployment
 Start a local Hardhat node (for local testing):